Cosinus2412/Installation-Guide-ORB-SLAM3-2/README.md

 ## Further work

 Currently, I am working on running ORB-SLAM3 with a specific sensor.
 I will probably add some results and code to this repo when I am finished with the project!

+### Some comments

+If you encounter other/new errors using the same set up/ versions as above please free to report it in the issues!